toycor/cosanta-core/doc/init.md

 Copy cosantad.init to /etc/init.d/cosantad.
 Test by running `service cosantad start`.

-Using this script, you can adjust the path and flags to the cosantad program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/cosantad.
+Using this script, you can adjust the path and flags to the cosantad program by setting the COSANTAD and FLAGS environment variables in the file /etc/sysconfig/cosantad.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X